runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

   "timing": [[null, 69.12], ["kore-rpc", 12.34], ["booster", 56.78]]
 }
 ```
+All numbers in the `timing` list of associations represent time in seconds.
 As a guideline, the number in the untagged value (`[null, 69.12]` in the example) should represent the overall wall-clock time spent processing the request, including the tagged component timings (which are optional).
 Not all backends support logging processing time, and some won't have the different components featured as `origin` here.

 ## Implies